Travel.State.Gov > International Travel > Country Information > Ghana International Travel Information

 Women Travelers: Rape is a crime in Ghana punishable by five to 25 years in prison.
 However, rape is significantly underreported and remains a serious problem.

 Domestic violence is a crime punishable by up to two years in prison and/or a fine.
 Police rarely respond to reports of domestic violence.
-Female genital mutilation/cutting (FGM/C) is a crime and remains a serious problem, particularly in the north of the country.

 See our travel tips for Women Travelers.

 The U.S. Government does not pay medical bills of private U.S. citizens abroad.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance to cover medical evacuation.

 If traveling with prescription medication, check with the government of Ghana to ensure the medication is legal in Ghana.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Medical facilities in Ghana are limited, particularly outside the capital, Accra.
 You should carry adequate supplies of any needed prescription medicines, along with copies of your prescriptions, the generic name of the drugs, and a supply of preferred over-the-counter medications.

 Mosquito borne illnesses such as malaria, yellow fever, and dengue are a significant problem and prevention of bites and proper yellow fever immunization are important for all areas.
 Before coming to Ghana, you should consult with your physician regarding the advisibility of taking malaria prophylaxis and obtaining needed vaccinations.
 While in Ghana, you should:

 Refer to the CDC website for health information for travelers to Ghana